 We process commercial goods for some of our smaller service points at nearby larger offices, called hubs.
 You can forward your release documentation directly to the hub by facsimile or electronic transmission, or the warehouse operator can do this on your behalf.
 Once we make a release decision, we will transmit this information immediately to you or the warehouse operator, who will then release the goods to you.
 For more details on alternate service, call the CBSA's BIS and speak to an agent.

 What are the service hours at Canada Border Services Agency customs offices?

 There are 22 customs offices that offer commercial service 24 hours a day.
 Others provide commercial service from 8:00 a.m. to midnight, and others are only open to release commercial shipments during regular office hours (e.g., 8:00 a.m. to 5:00 p.m.).

 If you are importing goods that you need to use immediately in production or manufacturing, you may benefit from releasing your shipment during off-peak times.
 During off-hours, traffic congestion and waiting lines for counter service are reduced.
 Therefore, we should be able to release your shipment more quickly at that time than during busier periods.

 You can get more details on office hours and peak-period traffic patterns from your nearest customs office.
 To locate your nearest customs office, please call our Border Information Service (BIS) line.

-Duties include any duties or taxes levied under the Customs Tariff, the Excise Tax Act, the Excise Act, or the Special Import Measures Act.
-Customs duty includes only the duties prescribed under the Customs Tariff.
+Duties include any duties or taxes levied under the Canadian Customs Tariff, the Excise Tax Act, the Excise Act, or the Special Import Measures Act.
+Customs duty includes only the duties prescribed under the Canadian Customs Tariff.

 Carriers provide us with the appropriate documents to report the arrival of your shipments.
 The transportation mode determines what type of reporting document the carrier must use.